HR SaaS SEO Case Study: Traffic & Growth Results That Matter

 Every piece of HR SaaS content falls somewhere on this spectrum:

-- Score it on Buyer Proximity (1-5).
+- Score on Buyer Proximity (1-5).
 How close is the searcher to a purchase decision?
 “What is an HRIS” scores a 1.
 “Best HRIS for manufacturing companies under 500 employees” scores a 5.

-- Score it on Conversion Path Clarity (1-5).
+- Score on Conversion Path Clarity (1-5).
 After reading, is there a natural next step toward your product?
 A blog post about FMLA regulations with no product connection scores a 1.
 A comparison page between your product and a competitor scores a 5.

 | Content Type | Buyer Proximity | Conversion Path | AI Overview Resistance | Total Score | Verdict |